SThompsonChicago/e-commerce-back-end/README.md

   ## Description

   This project allows the user to interact with a database of products, with accompanying categories and tags.
 The program uses Sequelize, node.js, and express.
+A video demonstrating the functionality of this application can be found here: https://watch.screencastify.com/v/DLprsW9swkluS6EXnZMa

   ## Table of Contents